needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 ![Adaptive Performance scaler unit.](Images/VisualScripting/vs-indexer.png)

-Use the On Level Scaler event unit to recieve updates when and to which level a scaler changes.
+Use the On Level Scaler event unit to receive updates when and to which level a scaler changes.

 ![Adaptive Performance scaler unit.](Images/VisualScripting/vs-scaler.png)